-SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns

-If your problem is about decisions related to benefits, coverage, or payment, then this section is not for you.
-Instead, you need to use the process for coverage decisions and appeals.
-Go to Section 4 of this chapter.
+SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns payment, th lem is about decisions related to benefits, coverage, or en this section is not for you .
+Instead, you need to use the coverage decisions and appeals.
+Go to Section 4 of this Sectio on 10 1 What kinds of problems are handled by the